 The update section is designed to highlight the environment, population, and security activities of various organizations.
 The bibliography includes a wide range of publications, organized by theme, which relate to environment, population, and security.

 The 13th issue of the Environmental Change and Security Program Report details the non-traditional security threats and opportunities facing the world today.
-Complete report.
+Cover and Table of Contents.

-This update section is designed to highlight the environment, population, and security activities of foundations, nongovernmental organizations, academic programs, and government offices.
-It also includes a list of Internet sites and forums which may facilitate research and policy efforts, and a bibliographic guide to the literature.
+Event summaries from nine of the 1996 sessions, as well as highlights of the environment, population, and security activities of foundations, nongovernmental organizations, academic programs, and government offices, a list of Internet sites and resources, and a bibliographic guide to the literature.